 ” There weren’t any bridges across rivers — rivers flooded and Europeans and new migrants to Victoria didn’t often know how to swim”

 Our land abounds in nature’s gifts of beauty rich and rare

-I feel a slight Irony today singing about the rich and rare beauty of our nature’s gifts.
-Peter McCormick did not know the ‘Australia’ he wrote about would be today failing to remove itself from the top worst extinction rates of flora and fauna in the world in just 200 years.
+Quite ignorant or contradicting today singing about the rich and rare beauty of our nature’s gifts while we are failing to remove ourselves from the top worst extinction rates of flora and fauna in the world in just 200 years.
 Including the worst mammal extinctions on the planet.
-The Comparison of protected area in Australia based on population and population density compared to other countries around the world is a truthful guide to what is really lacking in the protection of the beauty and rareness we all sing about.
+The Comparison of protected area in Australia based on population and population density compared to other countries around the world is a truthful guide to the protection of the beauty and rareness we all sing about.

 Read more here >https://wilderness.org.au/articles/australias-biodiversity-summary

-The Original Australians and culture, have protected this land for ten of thousands of years, Their sacred sites of world significance are destroyed today, many times on purpose.
+The Original Australians and their culture, have protected this land for tens of thousands of years, Their sacred sites are destroyed today, many times on purpose.
 Some of these sites are evidence of the oldest human presence on earth.

-The Original Lore, that also protects sacred sites that was given to Indigenous people long before European arrival, is challenged .
-Indigenous culture has being pushed aside as just myth and superstition.
-Most times it is mocked, ignored or simply treated like rubbish to be thrown in the bin.
+The Original Lore, that also protects sacred sites that were given to Indigenous people long before European arrival, is challenged.
+Indigenous culture has been pushed aside as just myth and superstition.
+A lot of times the culture is mocked, ignored or simply treated like rubbish to be thrown in the bin.